matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 Finally, the `_validateTransaction` method has to return the constant `ACCOUNT_VALIDATION_SUCCESS_MAGIC` if the validation is sucessful, or an empty value `bytes4(0)` if it fails.

-Here is the full implementation fo the `_validateTransaction` method:
+Here is the full implementation for the `_validateTransaction` method:

 ```solidity